Rohingya genocide

 The August 2017 persecution was launched in response to Arakan Rohingya Salvation Army attacks on Myanmar border posts.
 It has been labeled ethnic cleansing and genocide by various UN agencies, ICC officials, human rights groups, and governments.
 The UN described the persecution as "a textbook example of ethnic cleansing".
 In late September 2017, a seven-member panel of the Permanent Peoples' Tribunal found the Burmese military and authority guilty of the crime of genocide against the Rohingya and the Kachin minority groups.
 Suu Kyi was again criticised for her silence over the issue and for supporting the military actions.
-In August 2018, the office of the United Nations High Commissioner for Human Rights declared that Burmese military generals should be tried for genocide.
+In August 2018, the office of the UN High Commissioner for Human Rights declared that Burmese military generals should be tried for genocide.
 On 23 January 2020, the International Court of Justice ordered Myanmar to prevent genocidal violence against its Rohingya minority and to preserve evidence of past attacks.

 Background

 The Rohingya people have been described as "amongst the world's least wanted" and "one of the world's most persecuted minorities" by the UN.
 The Rohingya are deprived of the right to move freely as well as the right to receive a higher education.
 They have officially been denied Burmese citizenship since 1982 when the Burmese nationality law was enacted.
 However, the persecution and marginalization of them predate the passage of this law (which only formalised the legal discrimination against them) which included the denial of their right to receive all essential services and means of support.
 They are not allowed to travel without official permission.
 Previously, they were required to sign a commitment not to have more than two children; however, this law was not strictly enforced.
 They may be subjected to routine forced labour, during which a Rohingya man will typically have to give up one day a week to work on military or government projects and give up one night a week to perform sentry duty.
 The Rohingya have also lost much of their arable land to the military; land was later distributed to Buddhist settlers who have migrated there from other regions of Myanmar.

-Myanmar, also known as Burma, is a country in Southeast Asia, bounded by the Bay of Bengal, Bangladesh, and India to the west, and China, Laos, and Thailand to the east.
+Myanmar, also known as Burma, is a country in Southeast Asia, bounded by the Bay of Bengal, Bangladesh, and India to the west, and China, Laos and Thailand to the east.
 Democracy has only existed in Myanmar since 2011 when the country's military made an arrangement with the opposition, under which a free election was permitted to be held on 8 November 2015.
 Nobel Peace Prize laureate Aung San Suu Kyi was promoted to the State Counsellor of Myanmar after having spent years under house arrest.

 Myanmar's population is predominantly Buddhist (88–90%), with small minority groups whose members practice other faiths, including a small Muslim minority (4%).